3 FlexiBowl® and 3 Cameras#

 Important

-As in the single-station configuration, even in a 3FB + 3CAM setup the process starts from a single base recipe containing the hardware setup and camera calibration for the entire system.
-This base recipe is then duplicated for each station.
-Each duplicate becomes the operating recipe of that station, inside which the part models are created, up to 8 per station.
+As with the single configuration, in a 3FB + 3CAM configuration, the process starts with the creation of a single basic recipe, which contains the hardware setup and camera calibration for the entire system.
+This basic recipe is then duplicated for each station: each duplicate constitutes the operating recipe for that station, within which the part models (up to 8 per station) are created.

-For this reason, it is essential that device association is configured correctly from the start:
+Therefore, it is crucial that the pairing between the devices is configured correctly from the start:

-An incorrect association during setup affects all derived recipes, compromising part recognition and the correct operation of the whole system.
+An incorrect pairing during setup would affect all derived recipes, compromising the identification of parts and the correct operation of the entire system.

-Each robot is dedicated to one single station, providing maximum productivity, with the three cells operating in parallel and completely independently.
+Each robot is dedicated to a single station: maximum productivity with the three cells operating in parallel and completely independently.

 Parameter